Non-domestic rates (business rates)

 Non-Domestic Rates (Scotland) Bill

 The Non-Domestic Rates Bill sets out the legislative framework to enable a number of the Barclay Review recommendations to be implemented.
 This Scottish Government Bill was introduced by the Cabinet Secretary for Finance, Economy and Fair Work, Derek Mackay MSP, on 25 March 2019.
-Further information on the Non-Domestic Rates Bill can be found on the Scottish Parliament website.

 The Barclay review: background